robo-ai/roboai-python-cli/docs/create_deploy_bot.md

 # Creating and deploying a bot with Robo AI's Bot Manager Tool
 This tutorial intends to give you an overview of how to create and deploy a simple Rasa chatbot using Robo AI's Bot Manager Command Line Tool.
 For any doubts you might have, please refer to our [README](../README.md) and if you cannot find the answer to your query, you may contact us at info@robo-ai.com.
+Prerequisites of this tutorial: <br>
+- An account on the Robo AI platform<br>
+- A preexisting bot created on the Robo AI platform <br>
+- A valid API key
+If you have trouble setting up the above please follow this [guide](manage_roboai_account.md).

 ## Robo AI Bot Manager Command Line Tool
 Robo AI Bot Manager is a CLI tool which allows you to create, manage and deploy Rasa chatbots on the Robo AI platform.